NashTech-Labs/lagom-es-couchbase.g8/README.markdown

 The template uses PersistentEntity with Couchbase as a backend.
 Also, the read-side processors consumes events and update a couchbase document that can be queried.

+## Clone the Project

+- Execute the following commands in the terminal

+    ```
+     sbt new knoldus/lagom-kafka-consumer-only.g8

+     cd lagom-kafka-consumer-only

+     sbt clean compile
+    ```

 >## How to run the Application

 - Run Couchbase service.

   - Docker image can be used to run Couchbase locally without installation.
-      - Or use the link to install Couchbase: https://docs.couchbase.com/server/6.0/install/ubuntu-debian-install.html
+  - Or use the link to install Couchbase: <https://docs.couchbase.com/server/6.0/install/ubuntu-debian-install.html>

 - In the application.conf in the application, set the following configuration values or default will be used: